stephenhu/stratd/docs/design.md

 ## maps

 * squares or polygons
-* terrain such as mountains, plains, hills, water
+* terrain such as mountain, plain, hill, water, forest, steppe, desert, plateau, swamp, wasteland
 * fog of war, but special intelligence can provide some predictionse
 * random generation
 * varying sizes